Accio/qiaseq-singlecell-rna/README.md

 We recommend you run this on a machine with atleast  60 GB RAM and 16 cores.
 To increase/decrease parallelism please tweak the **workers** command line option and/or the **num_cores** parameter in pipeline.cfg

 We are using luigi (https://github.com/spotify/luigi) to trigger our workflow.
 This allows for re-run on failure and fault tolerance among other features.
 The **single_cell_rnaseq.py** contains the task definitions for the various steps involved.
 The logic for the tasks themselves are under core/ in different modules.

-## Major edits

-* The code now works within an Conda environment with local intallation of STAR.
-No dependency on Docker is needed.
-* intervaltree version 3.x is now used
-* Mixed indentation errors are fixed from the python code
-* No shared memory is used given [apparent difficulty and potential issues](https://github.com/alexdobin/STAR/issues/277)